Great Ryton

 Great Ryton is a small village in Shropshire, England, to the south of Shrewsbury.

 It is located less than 1 mi to the northeast of the village of Dorrington and the A49 road there.

 Together with the neighbouring hamlet of Little Ryton and Ryton Grove, the combined community is often referred to as simply "Ryton".
-(Not to be confused however with the village and parish of Ryton, which also is in Shropshire but in Bridgnorth district.)
+(Not to be confused however with the village and parish of Ryton, which also is in Shropshire but in the former Bridgnorth district.)
 Ryton lies at around 106m above sea level.
 The population was estimated as being 142 in 2008.

 Parish

 Ryton lies within the civil parish of Condover, a village to the north.
 The parish is subdivided into a number of wards, one of which is Ryton, which sends one councillor to the parish council.

 Amenities and features

 In Little Ryton is a public house called "The Fox".

 In Great Ryton is a small red-brick "Ryton Mission Church", the size of a chapel, which forms part of the Condover ecclesiastical parish and is dedicated to Saint Thomas.

 In Little Ryton is the Ryton Village Hall.